What does “ATP” stand for:

 ATP test station

-On 8th June 2007, the Minister of Transport of the Czech Republic entrusted Ingersoll Rande with the operation of the ATP test station.
+On 28th of March 2001, the Minister of Transport of the Czech Republic entrusted Ingersoll Rande with the operation of the ATP test station.